Length & Difficulty: 1 km | 15 mins | Easy

-Big Tree Recreation Site is not a misnomer; it is the home to a truly big tree!
+Big Tree Recreation Site is not a misnomer; it is the home to a truly big tree.
 It’s believed to be the largest existing tree on the Sunshine Coast.
-The hike to the tree and picnic area is relatively short (only 1/2 km) on a wide, smooth path that is friendly to all manner of users– hikers, trail runners, and bikers.
-The path wraps through old growth Douglas Fir and second growth– but all the trees reach to breathtaking heights.
-The grove is just scattered enough that it allows for a surprising amount of sunlight to sneak through– the late afternoon light on this September day danced through the leaves of the trees and allowed for a warm glow to filter over the forest.
+The hike to the tree and picnic area is relatively short (only 0.5 km) on a wide, smooth path that is friendly to hikers, trail runners, and bikers.
+The path wraps through old growth Douglas Fir and second growth, and all the trees reach to breathtaking heights.
+The grove is just scattered enough that it allows for a surprising amount of sunlight to sneak through.

 Directions (or view the Trail Map)

-Nine kms north of Sechelt on Highway 101, and 400m before Trout Lake, take the Halfmoon-Carlson Forest Service Road which leaves the highway at a small rock quarry on your right.
+Big Tree sits 9 kms north of Sechelt on Highway 101 and just 400 meters south of Trout Lake.
+Take the Halfmoon-Carlson Forest Service Road which leaves the highway at a small rock quarry on your right.
 Proceed exactly 2.8 kms on the main logging road, ignoring spurs to the left and right.
 As soon as you pass the bridge, the trail head and parking area will be immediately to your right.

 The trails of the Sunshine Coast offer a wide array of experiences for travellers of all levels and walks of life.
 Ranging in length, difficulty, and experience, the trails on the Sunshine Coast are the epitome of the pristine beauty and epic landscapes of British Columbia.